Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment: Conclusion

 \section{Conclusion}

-We propose a meta-learning based few-shot object detection method in this paper.
-First, a lightweight coarse-grained prototype matching network is proposed to generate proposals for few-shot novel classes in a fast and effective manner.
-Then, a fine-grained prototype matching network with attentive feature alignment is proposed to address the spatial misalignment between proposals and novel class examples.
-Besides, we jointly learn a Faster R-CNN detection head for base classes.
+We propose a novel meta-learning based few-shot object detection model in this paper.
+Our model consists of the following two modules to tackle with the low quality of proposals for few-shot classes.
+First, a lightweight coarse-grained prototype matching network is proposed to generate proposals for few-shot classes in an efficient and effective manner.
+Then, a fine-grained prototype matching network with attentive feature alignment is proposed to address the spatial misalignment between the noisy proposals and few-shot classes.
 Experiments on multiple FSOD benchmarks demonstrate the effectiveness of our approach.
-Speeding up our FSOD model with high accuracy and extending to other detection frameworks are interesting future work.